tessel/t1-docs/hardware-api.md

 var tessel = require('tessel'); // import tessel
 var gpio = tessel.port['GPIO']; // select the GPIO port
 var myPin = gpio.pwm[0]; // can be gpio.pwm[0] through 3 or gpio.pin['G4'] through ‘G6’
+// Tell the GPIO port that the frequency of its pwm pins is 980 Hz gpio.portFrequency(980);
-// Set the duty cycle
+// Set duty cycle
-myPin.output(0.6); // set the pin to be on 60% of the time
+myPin.pwmDutyCycle(0.6); // set the pin to be on 60% of the time
 ```

 **Other pins:** For more details on addressing the other pins on the GPIO bank, see the sections on [SPI](#spi), [I2C](#i2c), and [UART](#uart).